AndyCappDev/tourboxelite/README.md

 haptic.dial = off
 ```

 Configure haptic settings via the GUI (Profile Settings dialog) or edit the config file directly.
-Haptic feedback is only available on TourBox Elite - the Neo model does not have haptic motors.
+Haptic feedback is only available on TourBox Elite / Elite Plus - the Neo model does not have haptic motors.

 After editing, restart the service:
 ```bash